South Koreans cast their ballots in close-fought, divisive presidential election

 Lee Jung-sik, 61, who voted with his family on Wednesday, said of Yoon: “He is within the top 1 percent of this country.
 How can he lead the country in the right way and understand what we are experiencing?”

-Voters in their 20s are expected to be swing bloc this election, because they are less ideologically aligned with the parties than the older generations.
+Voters in their 20s are expected to be a swing bloc because they are less ideologically aligned with the parties than the older generations.

-Choi Su-hyeok, 21, who voted for president for the first time, took a selfie in front of an early voting station to mark the occasion.
-One of the campaign issues that Choi paid most attention to was defense policy, as he has to serve his mandatory military service soon.
+Choi Su-hyeok, 21, who voted for president for the first time, took a selfie in front of an early-voting station to mark the occasion.
+One of the campaign issues that Choi paid most attention to was defense policy because he has to serve his mandatory military service soon.

 “I saw people complaining that they couldn’t find anyone who deserves a vote, but I’ve been contemplating really hard to make the best possible choice for my country’s president,” he said.